 From the inception of the Olympics in Ancient Greece, the goal of every athlete that participates is one and the same – winning.
-While the motivation to win initially evolved from a competition for tangible goods, fame, glory and prestige, the drive to enhance personal performance continues to prevail.
-We have witnessed numerous athletes being stripped of their medals for using banned substances.
-Around the time of London 2012, gene doping was recognized as the biggest threat against fair play in the future of the Olympics.
-As a consequence, non-therapeutic use of genetic materials was added to the list of prohibited substances by the World Anti-Doping Agency.
-While gene doping is not yet a reality, if we had the potential to change our DNA to enhance our performance, which ‘fitness gene(s)’ will emerge as the front runners for gene doping?
-Undoubtedly VEGFA will be one of them because it promotes the growth of blood vessels, increasing the blood flow and oxygen supply to your muscles, which is exactly what you would need to boost your endurance.
+While the motivation to win has evolved from a competition for tangible goods, to attaining fame, glory and prestige, the drive to enhance personal performance continues to prevail.
+We have witnessed numerous athletes stripped of their medals for using banned substances.

-Approximately 200 ‘fitness genes’ are known to date.
-Many of them are overrepresented among elite athletes, a fact that demonstrates some among us are genetically destined to be runners, swimmers, rowers and skiers.
-Yet, in the quest to become the best in the world, it is natural to want to use any means necessary to achieve that ultimate goal, even if it involves genetically modifying one’s body without contemplating its consequences.
+In the quest to become the best in the world, it’s natural to want to use any means necessary to achieve that ultimate goal.
+But, should it involve genetically modifying one’s body without contemplating the consequences?